 If the test is being done for individual health reasons it is completely free, but we do not issue a written copy of the result.

 However, we make a charge if the test is for 'official reasons', and you ask us to provide a letter or certificate.
-This might be to support an application for a travel visa, occupational risks or life insurance, or if it has been requested by a private health doctor, then a charge of £30 per test is made.
+This might be to support an application for a travel visa, occupational risks or life insurance, or if it has been requested by a private health doctor.

 The HIV care pathway

-If you are 'HIV positive' this doesn't necessarily mean that you are ill, or that you have AIDS, or that you are dying.
+If you are 'HIV positive' this doesn't necessarily mean that you are ill.

 HIV slowly attacks the immune system, which is the body's natural defence system against infections.
 If the immune system is weak, there is a risk of getting ill from different infections.